sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupLinear.md

 ### withdrawableAmountOf

-Calculates the amount that the recipient can withdraw from the stream, in units of the asset's decimals.
+Calculates the amount that the recipient can withdraw from the lockup stream, in units of the asset's decimals.

 ```solidity
 function withdrawableAmountOf(uint256 streamId)